-If I look back over my career, there is one key concept that I wish I had had in place much earlier.
+If I look back over my career as a sports scientist working in elite high-performance, there is one key concept that I wish I had had in place much earlier.
 I came across this concept, received some training and acquired some understanding – about a decade into my career in high performance and know full well if I had got to grips with it earlier I would have been far better off.
 In fact, I’ll go as far to say that I would rate it as highly as ‘the most important, foundational capacity professional’ one can possess (bold statement hey?).
 I would rate it above technical skill, communication, interpersonal skill, team-working, leadership, innovation, and the rest – the reason being is that all of these other skills can be built upon this one perspective.
 What is it?
 Self-awareness!

 In terms of self- awareness, I had always been aware that I existed (except perhaps the first few years), which is always handy!
 I’d even go as far as saying I had an existential awareness of my place in the wider universe (“We’re all just dust in the wind, man”).
 While I had awareness (levels 1, 2, 3, 4 and 5) what I lacked was a deep understanding of how I perform.
 In the early stages of my career, when I received feedback, I would normally take offence or struggle to contextualise it.
 A performance director once said to me, “You’re a bit of an Exocet.
 We can knock you off path, but your heat-seeking abilities kick in and you find another path”.
 At first this feedback was taken as criticism, but self-awareness training helped me recognise the strengths and weaknesses that I possess.